getgrav/grav-learn/pages/20/08.advanced/05.flex/04.frontend/doc.md

 </div>
 [/codesh]

+> [!NOTE]
-!!!
-If the rendered HTML has dynamic content, render caching can be disabled from inside the Twig template with `{% do block.disableCache() %}`.
+> If the rendered HTML has dynamic content, render caching can be disabled from inside the Twig template with `{% do block.disableCache() %}`.

 ### Object template

 An object template renders a single object.
 Its output is cached by default too, keyed by the object and the context passed to `render()`.

+> [!NOTE]
-!!!
-If the context contains non-scalar values, caching is turned off.
+> If the context contains non-scalar values, caching is turned off.
 Keep the context as simple as possible.

 Here is an example object template: